 Mushrooms and the Immune System

-Medical professions around the world are beginning to to study the polysaccarides in mushrooms to better understand why they have such a profound healing effect.
-Polysaccharides, also known as beta glucans are similar to immune boosting powers found in the medicinal plants of echinacea, and astragalus.
-They say the larger these beta glucans are, the more stronger they are on the immune system.
+Medical professions around the world are beginning to study the polysaccharides in mushrooms to better understand why they have such a profound healing effect.
+Polysaccharides, also known as beta-glucans are similar to immune-boosting powers found in the medicinal plants of echinacea, and astragalus.
+They say the larger these beta glucans are, the stronger they are on the immune system.
 More notably, certain mushrooms, such as shiitake and reishi mushrooms have antiviral and antibiotic properties that could come in handy during a long term emergency, especially if added to a survival medicinal garden.

-Because mushrooms are high in antioxidants, essential minerals, anti viral and antibiotic properties, these tasty fungis have been used to treat illnesses and diseases such as (but not limited to), allergies, arthritis, heart disease, relieve menopausal symptoms and most notably, cancer.
+Because mushrooms are high in antioxidants, essential minerals, antiviral and antibiotic properties, these tasty fungi have been used to treat illnesses and diseases such as (but not limited to), allergies, arthritis, heart disease, relieve menopausal symptoms and most notably, cancer.
 All of these mushrooms have high amounts of proteins present in them.
 These proteins are better sources for the body compared to meat proteins due to their impact on our bodies, specifically our nervous systems.
-Over time, these health enhancing properties synergize and build up in the body and improve health.
+Over time, these health-enhancing properties synergize and build up in the body and improve health.
 Some of the health fighting properties that create these health improvements include:

 - Selenium, a mineral source found in mushrooms works with Vitamin E to produce antioxidants that neutralize free radicals that have been known to cause cellular damage.